Back to top

 Standards and policies

-Disclosure of our business standards and policies is vital to our transparency work.
-It enables open access to the rules and regulations that we adhere to, ensuring that we operate our business in the right way for people and the planet.
+Disclosure of our business standards and policies is vital to our transparency work and creates accountability.
+It also enables open access to the rules and regulations to which we adhere.

 Find out more about our Standards & Policies.